-IS THIS FOR ME?During the week, we will complete two swims a day.
+IS THIS FOR ME?During the week, we will complete two swims a day, aside from Wednesday when we will have an afternoon at leisure to rest and recover.
 Swims will be a mixture of island-to-island crossings and stunning reef and coastal swims.
 You should be comfortable swimming in open water, however if you wish to swim shorter distances than our itinerary suggests, it’s fine to hop back on board once you’ve had enough.
 Ideally you should have some open water experience and be able to swim at least one kilometre in the sea.
 If you’re unsure, please don’t hesitate to contact the office for a chat.
 This trip is ideal for anyone looking for a luxurious week away, with a combination of swimming, wonderful food and time to relax.
 Throughout the week, you are more than welcome to swim both or just complete one swim a day – it is your holiday.
 Each swim will be escorted by a main boat and an additional tender that will have ample room for anyone wishing to watch or simply soak up some sun.

 AT A GLANCE

-- This trip is ideal for anyone looking for a luxurious week away, with a combination of swimming, wonderful food and time to relax.
+- This trip is ideal for anyone looking for a luxurious swim vacation, with a combination of swimming, wonderful food and time to relax.

 - This trip runs from Saturday – Friday